dk14/wolfram-mega/docs/dsl.md

 Backends are allowed to optimize ranges and such - by interpreting "0..100" as Schnorr sum of messages.
 They can also optimize subsequent unique matches of the same fact ("100 = 20", "100 = 30" etc, e.g. turn a set of binary options to a european call) into a single pack of CET-transactions rather than a binary tree, which would reduce amount of transactions needed to redeem the funds in worst case.

-> Transpiler currently is slow with numbers, since it bruteforces mutually exclusive outcomes, numbers encoded "one-hot".
-Changing it to binary search should reduce the overhead signinficantly.
+> Numbers are implemented as binary trees, except when you use `evaluateWithPaymentCtxUnsafe`, there they encoded "one-hot".
 0..N number with one-hot, costs 2^N enumeration.
 Binary tree costs log2(2^N) which is simply N.

 And that's it.